sanika-cs/-Space-Exploration-Tableau-Dashboard/README.md

 ##  Key Takeaways

-- Countries like China and France lead in mission numbers and investment.
+- Countries like China and UK lead in mission numbers and investment.
 - Space technology is diversifying: AI and Solar Propulsion are growing.
 - Average success rate is steady (~75%) despite increasing budgets.